ObjectOrientedLife/ObjectOrientedLife.github.io/index.md

 ## Graphics API
 ![VulkanLogo](../Images/home/VulkanLogo.png "Vulkan"){: width="150"}
 * Vulkan is my way of presenting graphical ideas along with GPU programming.
+* I can manage various Vulkan resources to establish complicated rendering pipelines.
+* Compute shader along with Vulkan is my favorite way of boosting parallel computation.
-* I am engaging Vulkan to develop a high-performance in-house tool powered by Vulkan, GLSL, and ImGUI.
+* I am engaging Vulkan to develop a high-performance in-house fluid simulation tool powered by Vulkan, GLSL, and ImGUI.

 ## Theoretical Knowledge
 * **Computer Graphics** - I have implemented and optimized real-time rendering systems for games.
 Also, I have a strong interest in researching various graphics techniques and realizing them with graphics API, shaders, and a good knowledge of 3D mathematics.